-- Catheter entry site must be prepared and maintained in a manner consistent with standard procedure for central venous catheterization. - To prevent clotting or possibility of air embolus, the double-lumen's #2 lumen, the triple-lumen's #2 and #3 lumens, and the five-lumen's #2, #3, #4, and #5 lumens should be filled with saline solution or heparinized saline solution (100 units of heparin per mL of saline is usually adequate), depending on institutional protocol, prior to catheter introduction. - After catheter is placed and prior to use, tip position and lumen patency should be confirmed by free aspiration of venous blood.
-If blood is not freely aspirated, physician should immediately reevaluate catheter tip position.
+- Catheter entry site must be prepared and maintained in a manner consistent with standard procedure for central venous catheterization.
+To prevent clotting or possibility of air embolus, the double-lumen's #2 lumen, the triple-lumen's #2 and #3 lumens, and - the five-lumen's #2, #3, #4, and #5 lumens should be filled with saline solution or heparinized saline solution (100 units of heparin per mL of saline is usually adequate), depending on institutional protocol, prior to catheter introduction.

+After statistic is also and prior to the prior to be presented to the property of the prope - After catheter is placed and prior to use, tip position and lumen patency should be confirmed by free aspiration of venous blood.
+If venous blood is not freely aspirated, physician should immediately revealuate catheter tip position.
 Failure to ensure patency of the catheter prior to power injection studies may result in catheter failure. - Any unused lumens should be maintained with continuous saline or heparinized saline drip or locked with heparinized saline solution. - Before using any lumen already locked with heparin, lumen should be flushed with twice the indicated lumen volume using normal saline.
 Lumens should be flushed with normal saline between administrations of different infusates.
 After use, lumen should again be flushed with twice the indicated lumen volume using normal saline before reestablishing heparin lock. - The antimicrobial agents minocycline and rifampin contain yellow/orange pigments.
-Some coloration of the Spectrum or Spectrum Glide catheters is normal. - Strict aseptic technique must be adhered to while using and maintaining the catheter.
+Some coloration of the Cook Spectrum catheters is normal. - · Strict aseptic technique must be adhered to while using and maintaining the catheter.

-Access Sites of Choice

-- 1. High Internal Jugular

-- 2. External Jugular

-- 3. Low Internal Jugular

-- 4. Supraclavicular

-- 5. Infraclavicular

-- 6. Femoral (not shown)
+Access Sites of Choice 1.
+High Internal Jugular 2.
+External Jugular 3.
+Low Internal Jugular 4.
+Supraclavicular EXTERNAL JUGULAR VEIN 5.
+Infraclavicular INTERNAL JUGULAR VEIN 6.
+Femoral (not shown) - SUBCLAVIAN INNOMINATE SUGGESTED SUPPASTERNAL NOTCH CATHETER TIP POSITIONING ZONE STERNAL ANGLE SUPERIOR VENA CAVA RIGHT LEFT MEDIAN CUBITAL INFERIOR VENA CEPHALIC Py SILIC